This Privacy Notice is provided to you by Pure Balance Health Clinic Ltd & Pure Balance Pilates Ltd which is the data controller for your data.

 In limited circumstances, we may approach you for your written consent to allow us to process certain sensitive personal data.
 If we do so, we will provide you with full details of the personal data that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.

-Pure Balance Health & Pilates will comply with data protection law.
+Pure Balance Health Clinic Ltd & Pure Balance Pilates Ltd will comply with data protection law.
 This says that the personal data we hold about you must be:

 Used lawfully, fairly and in a transparent way.